ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ### Serial Baud Rate

-The Baud Rate is the speed to which (in this instance) the Transmitter module and the Radio Handset communicates.
+The Baud Rate is the speed to which (in this instance) the Transmitter module and the Radio Handset communicate.
 It is measured in bits per second.
 Common baud rates include 115200bps and 400000bps.

 Faster or higher baud rate means that the module and radio can talk much faster, further lowering the end-to-end latency of the system.
-However, not all radio handset and/or transmitter module is capable of higher baud rate as this is highly dependent on the hardware itself.
+However, not all radio handsets or transmitter modules are capable of higher baud rate as this is highly dependent on the hardware.

-Depending on the firmware that is running on your radio handset, you can easily change the baud rate setting.
-This setting can be found usually in the System Menu -> Hardware page, under the Max Bauds (earlier OpenTX) or Baudrate (EdgeTX; recent OpenTX).
+Depending on the firmware that is running on your radio handset, you can change the baud rate setting to better suit your setup.
+This setting can be found in the System Menu -> Hardware page, under the Max Bauds (earlier OpenTX) or Baudrate (EdgeTX; recent OpenTX).
 On EdgeTX 2.7.0 and later, External RF modules now uses their own Baudrate setting (see Model Setup section below).
+Internal CRSF Modules will still use the Baudrate setting in the System Menu -> Hardware page.

 <figure markdown>
 ![Baudrate](../../assets/images/txprep-clr-hardware.jpg)